am93596/SRE_Kubernetes_with_Docker/README.md

 ![image](https://user-images.githubusercontent.com/88166874/136064374-760c4226-9bd3-4520-9ebb-0290ff34d201.png)

 *only one of the mongodb pods works; may be to do with 256Mi restriction on the PV and PVC memory*

+- Use `kubectl rollout restart deploy` to restart the deployments